walcht/neovim-unity/README.md

      - PORT: There are multiple methods to determine the port.

-       Assuming you only have one single Unity Editor instance running, you can simply navigate to:
+       Assuming you only have one single Unity Editor instance running, you can simply navigate to (the Neovim DAP configuration above automatically does this):

         - on Linux: `~/.config/unity3d/Editor.log`
         - on Windows: `%LOCALAPPDATA%\Unity\Editor\Editor.log`

        and look for the following line:
        `Using monoOptions --debugger-agent=transport=dt_socket,embedding=1,server=y,suspend=n,address=127.0.0.1:56900`

-       Or you can compute the following formula for the port: `56000 + <UNITY-EDITOR-PID> % 1000`
+       <details><summary>More advanced methods to find IP:PORT of Unity Editor instance</summary>
         On Windows 10/11 you can figure the PID of the running Unity Editor instance using:

        ```powershell
        Get-Process -Name Unity | Where-Object {$_.mainWindowTitle} | Format-Table Id, Name, mainWindowtitle